noripi10/expo-pencilkit/README.md

 - Easy integration with Expo projects
 - Drawing operations: clear, undo, and redo functionality
 - Support for drawing on existing image data
+- Export the drawing (including the background image) as a PNG image
+- Pan/zoom mode to scroll and pinch-zoom the canvas (up to 5x)

 ## Installation